-Home Sweet Home, for all its grandiose potency and harsh candidness, provided one of the most artistic interpretations of London’s inner-city grime culture at a time when the mainstream was unsure what to do with it.
+Home Sweet Home, for all its grandiose potency and harsh candidness, provided one of the most artistic interpretations of London’s inner-city grime culture at a time when the mainstream didn’t know what to do with it.

-Home Sweet Home is where Kano’s heart is—along with the fans who certified it Gold all those years ago—and it’s taking those early musical risks that’s made him the revered Top Boy spitter that he is today (Benz billboards and all).
+Home Sweet Home is where Kano’s heart is—along with the fans who certified it Gold all those years ago—and it’s taking those early musical risks that’s made him the Top Boy MC that he is today (Benz billboards and all).
 A true British classic from a true British great.